posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 These labels cover what is blocking the issue from closing, what is affected by the issue, and what kind of issue it is.

+It is also important to make the title accurate.
+People often write very brief, quick titles or ones that describe what they think the problem is.
+By updating the title to be appropriately descriptive for what _you_ think the issue is, you not only make finding older issues easier, but you also help make sure that you and the original reporter agree on what the issue is.

 #### Closed issues